translate/pootle/docs/upstream_differences.rst

 - When using the *My submissions* and *My suggestions* filters, units can be sorted according to the date.

+- TM diffs show what has been removed and what's being added.

+- Latest translator comments can be removed/blanked.

 - The Wikipedia lookup backend has been removed.